Persistent-Kingdoms/persistent-factions/mods/latency_protection/README.md

-This mod prevents players from digging through protected areas with high latency.
-If a players jitter(latency) goes beyond the limit his/her actions will be canceled and the player will be sent back to the position before the jitter rate want up.
+This mod prevents players from digging through protected areas, By teleporting them back to the last recorded position.
+Also checks for the player's avg_jitter before recording the position.